NixOS/nix.dev/source/tutorials/nix-language.md

 # Using existing functions

-There are three widely used libraries that could be considered standard for the Nix language.
+There are two widely used libraries that *together* can be considered standard for the Nix language.
-You need to know about all three to understand and navigate Nix language code.
+You need to know about both to understand and navigate Nix language code.

 We recommend to at least skim them to familiarise yourself with what is available.